devstudio-rs/wpmvc/docs/guide/debug.md

 **WPMVC Debug** is a debug toolbar and profiler for the WPMVC framework.
-It adds a floating button to the front end that opens a panel with everything you need to inspect a request while developing: the initialized applications, their components, database queries, logs, scheduled cron jobs and the server environment.
+It adds a floating button to the front end that opens a panel with everything you need to inspect a request while developing: the initialized applications, their components, database queries, logs, the hooks fired during the request, scheduled cron jobs and the server environment.

 It is a **development tool** — install it as a dev dependency and enable it only in local/debug environments.
 The panel reads state and never alters your